p-shekhar/p-shekhar.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor of Data Science in the Department of Mathematics at Embry-Riddle Aeronautical University (ERAU).
+I am an Assistant Professor of Data Science in the Department of Mathematics at <a href="https://erau.edu/" target="_blank"><span style="color:blue">Embry-Riddle Aeronautical University (ERAU)</span></a>.
 My research interests are in theoretical foundations of explainable machine learning, transfer learning, computer vision, natural language processing and AI in general.
 I am also interested in applications of AI to noisy data modeling, healthcare, engineering and environmental science.
 Before joining ERAU, I was a data scientist at Data Intensive Studies Center at Tufts University for 2 years.

 ## Education